-Historically, naval combat elicits visions of glorious individual ship-to-ship actions like the USS Constitution versus HMS Guerriere or line of battle ships (thus "ship of the line") slugging it out in major fleet actions such as the Battle of the Chesapeake and Trafalgar.
+Historically, naval combat elicits visions of glorious individual ship-to-ship actions like the USS Constitution versus HMS Guerriere or line of battle ships (thus "ship of the line") slugging it out in major fleet actions such as the Battle of Trafalgar.
 Despite the invention of naval mines in the late 18th century and steam propulsion, armor and turreted guns in the 19th century, naval tactics did not change dramatically for almost 400 years.
-They remained focused on surface combat between ships or fleets from roughly the early 16th century until the early 20th century.
-However, rapid technological changes in the late 19th, throughout the 20th, and into the 21st century led to the invention of submarines, airplanes, improved forms of naval propulsion, increasingly powerful and sophisticated weapons, and pervasive information related technology linking all of these together.
+They remained focused on surface combat between ships or fleets roughly between the early 16th and early 20th centuries.
+However, rapid technological changes from the late 19th to the 21st century led to the invention of submarines, airplanes, improved forms of naval propulsion, increasingly powerful and sophisticated weapons, and pervasive information related technology.
 This changed naval warfare from one encompassing primarily a single domain to one where multiple domains were in play simultaneously.
 In each of these domains, navies developed platforms, sensors and weapons intended to provide an advantage in combat over those in another domain.
-As the 20th century progressed, and particularly during World War II and throughout the Cold War, navies realized the advantages of synchronizing capabilities across multiple domains to defeat enemy forces on, under, over, or adjacent to the sea.
+As the 20th century progressed, and particularly during World War II and the Cold War, navies realized the advantages of synchronizing capabilities across multiple domains to defeat enemy forces on, under, over, or adjacent to the sea.
 Thus was born combined arms at sea.